 Instagram’s algorithm has ranking signals that are based on the relationship, interest, and timelines of the user.
 It bumps up posts from accounts that a user already interacts with.

 For brands and creators, this means specifically focusing on community engagement which is key to that brand.

 Overall, the algorithm gives people what they want to see in their feed.
 It’s based on what the user is specifically interested in and it wants to give users content that is related to that type of topic.

 How to Build an Instagram Following

 The recommended number of posts to have per week is about seven, or once per day.
-If you maximize posting videos, live videos, responding to followers, and posting to your Instagram stories, you’re more likely to gain followers.
+If you maximize posting videos, live videos, responding to followers, and posting to your Instagram stories, you’re more likely to have successful social media advertising.